neu-se/CS4530-Fall-2023/Activities/Module14 CD Activity.md

 	* Click "Create static site" to create the site.
 3. Render.com will take several minutes to build your site.
 Once it is deployed, visit the site and confirm that it's working.
 If you see an error in the JavaScript log like `process is not defined`, this indicates that the site was not built with the `NEXT_PUBLIC_TOWNS_SERVICE_URL` variable set - confirm that it is correctly set, and then rebuild the site on Render.com.

+## Alternative to render.com
-**If you run into any problems with render.com, you are welcome to use the instructions below as alternative.
-Please note that these will require you to enter your credit card info even for free student usage. **{: .label .label-red }
+If you run into any problems with render.com, you are welcome to use the instructions below as alternative.
+Please note that these will require you to enter your credit card info even for free student usage.

+For this, you will be working with Heroku and Netlify.

-## Set up Heroku
+### Set up Heroku
 We will configure GitHub Actions to automatically deploy the backend rooms service to Heroku, after the tests have passed.
 This way, you can have a publicly available version of your backend service, which will automatically update with any changes that you push to Git.
 Note that it is possible to set up Heroku to automatically deploy every new change that you push to GitHub (without setting up GitHub Actions).
 Instead, we'll configure our GitHub Actions pipeline to deploy to Heroku *only* if our test suite passes.